MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/customize-team-site.md

 # Customize your team site for file storage and sharing

 If you have a small business with a few employees, one of the best ways to set up and facilitate file sharing and online collaboration is to use OneDrive and a SharePoint team site together.
-We recommend creating a team site that's connected to an Office 365 group.
+We recommend creating a team site that's connected to a Microsoft 365 group.
 If you want to use chat, you can create this site by creating a team in Microsoft Teams.
 For more info about Teams, see [Video: What is Microsoft Teams?](https://support.office.com/article/b98d533f-118e-4bae-bf44-3df2470c2b12.aspx).
 If you don't want to use Teams, you can create a team site from the SharePoint start page.

 [What is a SharePoint team site?](https://support.office.com/article/75545757-36c3-46a7-beed-0aaa74f0401e.aspx)